In this guide

 - Step 1: Within Coinbase UK, navigate to "Add funds" and choose "Open Banking"

-- Step 2: Log in through your financial institution (Barclays, HSBC, Lloyds, Monzo, and others)
+- Step 2: Complete authentication using your banking credentials (Barclays, HSBC, Lloyds, Monzo, and others)

-- Step 3: Initiate a GBP transfer—funds land in your Coinbase account right away (usually within 60 seconds)
+- Step 3: Initiate a GBP transfer—funds reach your Coinbase account within seconds (usually 60 seconds or less)

-- Step 4: Exchange your GBP for USDC on the Polygon blockchain
+- Step 4: Exchange your funds for USDC on the Polygon blockchain

-- Step 5: Send the USDC to your MetaMask wallet and proceed to deposit on Polymarket
+- Step 5: Send to your MetaMask wallet and then deposit into Polymarket

 Benefits of Open Banking vs Traditional Bank Transfer

-Open Banking transactions deliver near-instantaneous settlement (compared to the standard 2-hour window for Faster Payments), carry no deposit fees, and eliminate the need to manually input sort codes and account identifiers—thereby minimising the chance of input errors.
+Open Banking transfers deliver near-instantaneous settlement (in contrast to the 2-hour window typical of standard Faster Payments), incur zero deposit fees, and eliminate the need to manually input sort codes and account numbers—thereby minimising the likelihood of transfer errors.

 Which UK Banks Support Open Banking for Crypto?

-The vast majority of UK's leading financial institutions comply with the FCA's PSD2 requirements and facilitate Open Banking: Barclays, HSBC, Lloyds, NatWest, Santander, Monzo, Starling, and Revolut all enable Open Banking-based authentication.
+The vast majority of prominent UK financial institutions comply with Open Banking standards established by the FCA's PSD2 regulation: Barclays, HSBC, Lloyds, NatWest, Santander, Monzo, Starling, and Revolut all provide Open Banking authentication support.